CommandPost/FCPCafe/docs/_includes/latenite/explore-latenites-tools.md

 Chris is the Lead Developer on Hedge's Arctic, and also helps out with other Hedge applications such as [EditReady](https://hedge.co/products/editready).

-You can learn more about how this happened [here](https://blog.hedge.video/a-new-home-for-final-cut-library-manager/).
+You can learn more [about how this happened](https://blog.hedge.video/a-new-home-for-final-cut-library-manager/).

 You can learn more [about Arctic](https://hedge.co/products/arctic).